ADHD · Mind

 • Specials: occasional, higher-effort experiences worth planning for.

-The courses matter because the failure mode of "just do something fun" is scale mismatch: you have five minutes and pick something that needs sixty, or you have a free evening and burn it on appetizer-grade snacking.
+Those courses matter because "just go do something fun" fails in a specific, predictable way: a size mismatch.
+You've got five minutes and pick something that needs sixty, or you've got a free evening and burn it on appetizer-sized snacking that never adds up to anything.

-The reward system really is different.
-Imaging research led by Nora Volkow (2009) found reduced markers of dopamine signaling in the reward pathways of adults with ADHD.
-Translation: baseline, unstimulating moments are genuinely more uncomfortable, and the pull toward anything with a fast reward loop is stronger.
-The stimulation hunt isn't a character flaw.
+The reward system runs differently.
+Brain-imaging research led by Nora Volkow found reduced markers of dopamine signaling in the reward pathways of adults with ADHD.
+In plain terms: ordinary, unstimulating moments are genuinely more uncomfortable for an ADHD brain, and the pull toward anything with a fast reward loop is stronger.
+That stimulation hunt isn't a character flaw.
 It's the brain trying to correct its own state.
-(For the deeper mechanics, see our piece on dopamine baseline versus spikes.)
+(For more on the mechanics, see our piece on dopamine baseline versus spikes.)

 Deciding is the expensive part.
-"What would actually feel good right now?" is an executive-function task: option generation, comparison, initiation.
-Those are precisely the functions that are taxed in ADHD, and they're at their weakest in the under-stimulated moment when you need them most.
-The phone doesn't win because it's the best option; it wins because it's the only option that doesn't require executive function to start.
+"What would actually feel good right now?" is an executive-function task: generating options, comparing them, then actually starting one.
+Those are exactly the functions ADHD taxes hardest, and they're weakest in the under-stimulated moment when you need them most.
+The phone doesn't win because it's the best option available.
+It wins because it's the only option that doesn't require executive function to start.

-Pre-deciding works.
-The broader behavior-change literature is consistent: decisions made in advance, in a calm state, get executed far more reliably than decisions attempted in the moment.
+Deciding ahead of time works.
+The wider behavior-change research is consistent on this point: decisions made in advance, while calm, get followed through on far more reliably than decisions made in the moment.
 That's the core of Peter Gollwitzer's implementation intentions research.
-A dopamine menu is implementation intentions applied to recreation: when I need a break, then I order from the menu.
+A dopamine menu is basically implementation intentions applied to downtime: when I need a break, then I order from the menu.

-One honest caveat before the build steps: the dopamine menu itself hasn't been through controlled trials, and it will not "raise your dopamine" in any way you could measure.
-It's a planning tool wearing a neuroscience costume.
-But the planning is the part ADHD brains struggle with, so the tool earns its place anyway.
+One honest caveat before the how-to: the dopamine menu itself hasn't been tested in a controlled trial, and it won't raise your dopamine in any way you could measure on a scan.
+It's a planning tool dressed up in neuroscience language.
+But planning is exactly the part ADHD brains struggle with, so the tool still earns its keep.

-Step 1: Audit by the after-test.
-List everything you do for stimulation.
-For each, one question: do you feel better after, or only during?
-Scrolling, for most people, fails the after-test; a walk, a shower, twenty minutes of cooking usually pass.
-Only after-test passers get prime placement.
+Step 1: Audit with the after-test.
+Write down everything you currently do for stimulation.
+For each one, ask a single question: do you feel better after, or only during?
+Scrolling fails that test for most people.
+A walk, a shower, twenty minutes of cooking usually pass it.
+Only the things that pass get prime placement on the menu.

-Step 2: Sort into courses.
-By time and setup cost, not by virtue.
-A video game session can be a legitimate main; a "productive" podcast can be a side.
-This is a stimulation plan, not a self-improvement audition.
+Step 2: Sort by time and effort, not virtue.
+A video game session can be a legitimate main.
+A "productive" podcast can just be a side.
+You're building a stimulation plan here, not auditioning for a self-improvement award.

-Step 3: Make it visible.
-A menu that lives in your head doesn't exist, and out of sight is out of mind is practically an ADHD law.
-Phone lock screen, sticky note on the monitor, card on the fridge.
-Some people literally design it like a restaurant menu; the prettiness isn't required, the visibility is.
+Step 3: Make it physically visible.
+A menu that only exists in your head doesn't exist.
+Out of sight is out of mind is close to an ADHD law of physics.
+Put it on your phone lock screen, a sticky note on the monitor, a card on the fridge.
+Some people design theirs to genuinely look like a restaurant menu.
+It doesn't need to be pretty.
+It needs to be visible.

-Step 4: Portion the desserts.
-Don't ban the feeds.
-Bans create the restriction-binge cycle that sank a thousand dopamine detoxes.
-Put them on the menu with a stated portion: one episode, one 15-minute timer.
+Step 4: Give the desserts a portion, not a ban.
+Don't cut the feeds out entirely.
+Outright bans create the restriction-then-binge cycle that has sunk plenty of dopamine detoxes.
+Keep them on the menu, just with a stated portion attached: one episode, one 15-minute timer.

-Step 5: Rotate seasonally.
-Novelty is fuel for interest-based nervous systems, and menu items wear out.
-A quarterly refresh, retiring two stale items and adding two new ones, keeps the menu from becoming one more ignored list.
+Step 5: Refresh it every season.
+Interest-based nervous systems run on novelty, and menu items go stale.
+A quarterly pass, retiring two items that no longer land and adding two new ones, keeps the whole thing from turning into one more list you stop reading.

 Appetizers (2 to 5 minutes, zero setup):